How to Dye Easter Eggs

 How to Dye Easter Eggs with Food Coloring

 You really don’t need much to start dyeing Easter eggs at home.
 Start with eggs and boiling or very hot water—heat up half a cup for every color you’ll use.
 Then gather your tools.

 - Food coloring: Liquid food color works best for dyeing eggs.
 Snag any brand and colors you love most.

 - White vinegar: The second ingredient for homemade egg dye is plain white vinegar.
 You don’t want to use any other fancy vinegar options.

 - Clear glasses: You can use any heat-safe cup, bowl or mug to dye Easter eggs, but clear glasses help you get a better idea of what color your dye is before giving your eggs the plunge.

 Step 1: Make hard-boiled eggs

-Before you break out the dye, you need to make hard-boiled eggs first.
+Before you break out the dye, you need to make hard-boiled eggs.
 To do this, place the eggs (as many as you like) in a saucepan and cover them with water.
 Make sure there’s about an inch of water covering the tops of the eggs.
-Then bring the water to a boil, turn off the heat, cover the pan, and let sit for 12 to 15 minutes.
+Then bring the water to a boil, take the pan off the heat, cover it, and let it sit for 12 to 15 minutes.
 Drain the pan and cool the eggs by running them under cold water.

 Step 2: Prepare the dye